Cuspilongus: History and classification

+Distribution

+Cuspilongus cachecreekensis was recovered from outcrops of the early Eocene, Ypresian McAbee Fossil Beds near Cache Creek, British Columbia, which is part of the Eocene Okanagan Highlands running from Central British Columbia southeastward to northeast central Washington state.

+Cuspilongus ghilarovi is only known from the Cretaceous Bon-Tsagan site in Mongolia.
+Located 5–8 km south of Böön Tsagaan Lake in the Gobi Desert, Bon-Tsagan is a outcrop of the Dzun-Bain Formations Khurilt Member dated to be Aptian.

+Paleoecology

+The unnamed formation outcropping at the McAbee Fossil Beds preserve an upland temperate flora that was first interpreted as being Microthermal, although further study has shown them to be more mesothermal in nature.
+The plant community preserved in the McAbee Fossil Beds site is mostly broadleaf pollen with alder and elm dominating, and may represent a successional forest involving multiple volcanic ash eruptions.
+The broader Eocene Okanagan Highlands likely had a mesic upper microthermal to lower mesothermal climate, in which winter temperatures rarely dropped low enough for snow, and which were seasonably equitable.
+The Okanagan Highlands paleoforest surrounding the lakes have been described as precursors to the modern temperate broadleaf and mixed forests of Eastern North America and Eastern Asia.
+Based on the paleofloral and paleofaunal biotas, the lakes were higher and cooler than the coeval coastal forests preserved in the Puget Group and Chuckanut Formation of Western Washington, which are described as lowland tropical forest ecosystems.
+Estimates of the paleoelevation range between 0.7–1.2 km higher than the coastal forests.
+This is consistent with the paleoelevation estimates for the lake systems, which range between 1.1–2.9 km, which is similar to the modern elevation 0.8 km, but higher.

 Description

 C. cachecreekensis

 The single described female of C. cachecreekensis is mostly complete, missing the legs entirely, with the antennae preserved in disarticulated segments, and portions of the abdomen are obscured.
 The female has a body length of approximately 14 mm and an overall preserved length of 25 mm with the ovipositor included.
 The head and thorax are dark in coloration, while the abdomen is light colored in the preserved and visible areas.
 Similarly the wings are lightly colored to hyaline, with the exception of the intercostal space, which is notably darkened.
 The abdomen is damaged but the ovipositor is preserved well, being about 11 mm long with part of the sheath preserved, with both the ovipositor and sheath showing a downward curve.
-The genus is distinct from other members of the family in the length of the ovipositor, which is similar to the length of the forewing.
-Living members of the family have ovipositors that are only up to half the length of the forewing.